 This was really excellent with some minor adjustments.
 I added about 1/2 teaspoon of dried herbs de provence when I added to flavor after reading all the bland reviews.
 I also listened to everyone else and only used 1.5C chicken broth which was more than enough.
 Nice warm comfort food!

+So the good: great texture, great visual appeal, definitely comfort food, easy to make.
+The not so good: bland.
 The bland we can work with (not sure how, as I'm a by the book kind of cook).
 I'd like to figure out a way to add the flavor that it looks like it should have without adding calories.
 I'll keep making this, but my troll daughter insists she won't eat it.

 This was really good, and didn't taste "light" at all!
 After reading others' reviews, I only used 1.5 cups of chicken broth, and it was perfect, not soupy.
 I substituted frozen peas for the carrots and used most of 1 large baking potato because that's what I had, and it worked well.
 I used about 2.5 tablespoons of pre-chopped pancetta instead of bacon.
 Finally, I used about 6 or 7 chicken breast tenders, since I prefer that to chicken thighs.
 I'm looking forward to eating the leftovers, and I'll definitely make this again!!

 Turned out great!
 I also added peas, did not have enough leeks so added sweet onion and shallots.
 Used arrowroot instead of flour and veggie broth instead of chicken broth.
 Then it needed more spices so added, thyme, rosemary, and sage.
 Like another reviewer I did not have pie crust so used pastry sheet.
 It made a huge batch and hubby ate most of it.

 Delicious!
 Have made this many times.
 The leeks add a unique & yummy flavor.
 I agree that many different veggies can be added/substituted.
 Has become a part of our cold-weather dinner rotation.